InbalBolshinsky/InbalBolshinsky/README.md

 - **Repo:** [Link to GitHub repository](https://github.com/shanielgamil/bubbles)

 ### 📊 BreastCancerClassifier
 - **Description:** This project focuses on classifying breast cancer tumors as malignant or benign using machine learning techniques.
+The project was created as part of a Machine Learning course.
 The model was trained on a breast cancer dataset, applying various classification algorithms to predict the presence of cancer based on features such as size, shape, and texture.
 - **Technologies Used:** Python, Scikit-learn, Pandas, Matplotlib, Seaborn
 - **Dataset:** [Link to datasets](https://drive.google.com/drive/folders/1xmdHvW-nqC8fD1rcwlVWpo61xBODbJ8y?usp=drive_link)
 - **Repo:** [Link to GitHub repository](https://github.com/InbalBolshinsky/Assigment-2-ML)